DeanZi/ps-assignment-main/README.md

 ## Solutions

 1. **Debugging:**
-   When started the application, after loading, there was a simple buttons list, that each had the text "View <MOVIE-NAME>" on it.
-When trying to press any of them I encountered the first issue, they were unresponsive.
-After a short dive in and inspection of the button functionality, I have realized that 'onMovieSelect' function was called without the 'movie' argument.
-So I added the missing argument.
-Then, a press on the button exposed the "like/dislike" functionality, but when trying to use it, another error occured, now with a message - 'TypeError: onFavoriteToggle is not a function', and after further inspection I understood that the property in not being passed in the MovieDetails tag that is being returned in App.js.
-Adding the property to invoke 'handleFavorite' in App.js solved this issue.
+   - First issue occured when starting the application, after loading, a simple buttons list was presented, each button had the text `View <MOVIE-NAME>` on it.
+When trying to press any of them, they were unresponsive.
+After a short dive in and inspection of the button functionality, I have realized that `onMovieSelect` function was called without the `movie` argument.
+I have added the missing argument.
+   - Then, a press on the `View <MOVIE-NAME>` button exposed the `like/dislike` functionality, however when trying to use it, an error with the following message was thrown to the browser - `TypeError: onFavoriteToggle is not a function`.
+After further inspection I have understood that the property is not being passed in the `MovieDetails` tag that is being returned in `App.js`.
+Adding the property to invoke `handleFavorite` in `App.js` solved this issue.

-2. **Styling:**
+3. **Styling:**
-   Follow the same step of getting started the original app, to see my modifed styling.
+   Follow the original steps of [Getting Started](#getting-started) to see my modifed styling.